 How Long Will an Ice Ball Last?

-The answer to this depends on the temperature of the room, the glass, and the liquids poured over the ice.
+An ice ball's longevity depends on the temperature of the room, the glass, and the liquids poured over the ice:

 - On a chilly evening, pouring a room-temperature bourbon and cold cola over an ice ball in a chilled glass, one ice ball can last almost two hours and through three tall drinks.